Supporting the lifestyle of individuals with physical or chronic issues

 When we label individuals as ‘disabled,’ it alters how others perceive them, leading to a shift in language.
 Consider this: we don’t refer to short-statured people as ‘shorts,’ or those who trip frequently as ‘uncoordinated.’
 Yet, unfortunately, labels like ‘spastics’ for those with cerebral palsy, ‘mongols’ or ‘downs’ for individuals with Down’s Syndrome, and ‘retards’ for those with intellectual disabilities persist.

-It's crucial to recognize the dangers of such labelling.
+It’s crucial to recognise the dangers of such labelling.
 Labels imply limitations and emphasize weaknesses.
 Instead, let us focus on our shared likeness, celebrating similarities rather than differences.

-Remember that individual needs may vary, so it is essential to consult a home and healthcare professional for personalized advice.
+Remember that individual needs may vary, so it is essential to consult a home and healthcare professional for personalised advice.

-For a professional consultation about your Home and Community care needs phone BLU SKY CARE
+For a professional consultation about your Home and Community care needs, as well as Positive Behaviour support, phone BLU SKY CARE today!

 For more detailed in-depth information go to The Home & Community Carers Handbook 2024 (available by order through BluSky Care tel:+61884631333 ($90 plus postage)